 Tips to consider

-1. Be sure to monitor all campaigns.
+1. Be sure to monitor all campaigns with an Amazon analytics tool.
 If spend is too high or ACoS is too high lower your bids gradually on a weekly or bi-weekly basis.
 If spend is too low or acos is below 30% consider raising your bids.

 2. Also, make use of suggested bids as a barometer of where your bids should be and watch the average CPC you are spending for each keyword.
 You should expect to initially spend more than you are comfortable with and then lower bids as weeks of data builds enough for you to make the best decisions for your advertising campaigns.